ja0nz/bachelorarbeit/paper.md

 [^pwa]: [Progressive Web Apps](https://developers.google.com/web/progressive-web-apps)
 [^nscript]: [NativeScript](https://www.nativescript.org)
 ## 2.5.
-Decentralized Data Management
+Decentralized data management

 Data Management in a microservice follows the same modular philosophy as the service implementation.
 As mentioned before, different bounded contexts make different assumptions of the underlying models.
 Decentralized decisions about conceptual models demand decentralized data storage decisions.[@Fowler2014] Todays web architectures aim to leverage an increasing amout of **processing to the client** to avoid time-consuming roundtrips especially in mobile networks.[@Boner2012] Since network roundtrips are costly it is a good advice to only query as much data as needed and cache as much as possible.
 The build-in LocalStorage or its successor IndexedDB are mature persistence technologies and libraries like PouchDB[^pouch] even offer adapters for syncing to the server out of the box.